 - Routen, A.C., Edwards, M.G., Upton, D. & Peters, D.M.
 (2011).
 The impact of school-day variation in weight and height on National Child Measurement Programme body mass index-determined weight category in Year 6 children.
 Child: Care, Health and Development 37(3): 360-367.

 - Sherar, L.B., Bingham, D.B., Routen, A.C., Costa, S., Clemes, S.A., Wright, J. & Barber, S.E.
-(Forthcoming).
+(2014).
 Physical activity and time spent sedentary in an ethnically diverse population of pre-school children.
 Fifth International Congress on Physical Activity and Public Health, Rio di Janeiro, Brazil.